canonical/ubuntu-core-docs/docs/reference/gadget-snap-format.md

 -   Interface connections configured in the `connections:` section are executed on the device’s first boot only.
 Later changes to this section -- that is, changes added to the device at run time through gadget refreshes -- are not applied.
 -   Optional hooks that are invoked to control and customise the behaviour over the device lifecycle, e.g. installation, initialisation and establishing device identity, factory reset.

-See [Building a gadget snap](/how-to-guides/image-creation/build-a-gadget-snap) for details on how a gadget snap can be built.
-For store deployment, gadget snaps must be produced by the device [brand](https://snapcraft.io/docs/glossary#heading--brand-store), as defined in the [model assertion](/reference/assertions/model), or a reference gadget must be used.
+See {ref}`Building a gadget snap <how-to-guides-image-creation-build-a-gadget-snap>` for details on how a gadget snap can be built.
+For store deployment, gadget snaps must be produced by the device [brand](https://snapcraft.io/docs/glossary#heading--brand-store), as defined in the {ref}`model assertion <reference-assertions-model>`, or a reference gadget must be used.
 It is perfectly possible for different models to share a gadget snap.

 ## Setup files